Last Updated on July 25, 2021 by Rat Race Running

-I also removed any electronic devices when running like my phone and running watch.
-And by eliminating these distractions to run technologically naked, I’ve learned a few more things about myself and the sports that I love.
+I also removed any electronic devices when running, like my phone and running watch.
+And by eliminating these distractions to run technologically naked, I’ve learned a few more things about myself and the sports I love.
 Here are some:

 I became less conscious of my speed.

 For most of my running years, I only have two main running-related goals.
 The first is to run on the Annual National Milo Marathon.
 The second is to run in one of the six major marathons — New York, Boston, Tokyo, Berlin, London, or Chicago Marathon.